Azure-Samples/function-csharp-ai-textsummarize/README.md

 - azure-cognitive-search
 urlFragment: function-csharp-ai-textsummarize
 name: Azure Functions - Text Summarization & Sentiment Analysis using AI Cognitive Language Service (C#-Isolated)
-description: Take text documents as a input via BlobTrigger with C#, does Text Summarization processing using the AI Congnitive Language service, and then outputs to another text document using BlobOutput binding.
+description: This sample shows how to take text documents as a input via BlobTrigger, does Text Summarization & Sentiment Score processing using the AI Congnitive Language service, and then outputs to another text document using BlobOutput binding.
+Deploys to Flex Consumption hosting plan of Azure Functions.
 ---
 <!-- YAML front-matter schema: https://review.learn.microsoft.com/en-us/help/contribute/samples/process/onboarding?branch=main#supported-metadata-fields-for-readmemd -->

 # Azure Functions
 ## Text Summarization & Sentiment Analysis using AI Cognitive Language Service (C#-Isolated)

-This sample shows how to take text documents as a input via BlobTrigger, does Text Summarization processing using the [AI Congnitive Language Service](https://learn.microsoft.com/en-us/azure/ai-services/language-service/) and ExtractiveSummarize operations, then computes sentiment scores, and then outputs to another text document using BlobOutput binding.
+This sample shows how to take text documents as a input via BlobTrigger, does Text Summarization processing using the [AI Congnitive Language Service](https://learn.microsoft.com/en-us/azure/ai-services/language-service/) ExtractiveSummarize operations, then computes sentiment scores, and then outputs to another text document using BlobOutput binding.
+Deploys to Flex Consumption hosting plan of Azure Functions.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/Azure-Samples/function-csharp-ai-textsummarize)